 Lillee is the lead host and editor of Ethical Side Effects, the medical crime-focused podcast that will keep you on the edge of your seat with crazy and infamous malpractice cases.

 TJ is the co-host and main PR plug for the Ethical Side Effects podcast.
-Just like you, he always looks forward to hearing the latest malpractice case that Lillee has been researching.
+He always looks forward to hearing the latest malpractice case that Lillee has been researching.

 TJ is originally from the west coast but grew up as a military brat.
-He now resides in Florida and has recently graduated from the University of Tampa where he studied Biology with a minor in Chemistry.
-When TJ isn't spending his time testing blood samples at a plasma lab or helping with the podcast, he is playing with his right-hand man, Neko (the best Doggo), checking his stock spreadsheet, or watching funny YouTube videos.
+After graduating from the University of Tampa with a degree in Biology and a minor in Chemistry, he now works in Maryland as an analytical chemist for a private corporation.
+When TJ isn't working or helping with the podcast, he is checking his investment portfolio or watching funny videos on YouTube.